Rate-optimal refinement strategies for local approximation MCMC: Introduction

-Replacing the intractable target density with an approximation or ``surrogate model'' is the simplest way to significantly reduce the computational cost of MCMC.
-Replacing the target density with a \textit{fixed} surrogate, however, introduces a non-vanishing bias \citep{MarzoukXiu2009, Cotteretal2010, Bliznyuketal2012, LiMarzouk2014, Cui2016etal, stuart2018posterior}.
-The obvious solution to the problem of non-vanishing bias is to iteratively refine the surrogate during sampling.
-This strategy introduces some non-trivial technical difficulties: continual surrogate refinement within MCMC results in a process that is not Markovian.
-Such non-Markovian processes can have surprising and terrible convergence properties even when the surrogate has very low pointwise error \citep{LatuszynskiRosenthal2014}, sometimes failing to converge at all.
-In our previous work \citep{Conradetal2016, Conradetal2018}, we presented an MCMC algorithm with a continually refined surrogate based on \textit{local approximations}.
-We showed that this algorithm avoided the worst of these convergence problems and produced asymptotically exact results under certain strong assumptions.
 These strong assumptions are symptoms of a practical problem with how local approximation and MCMC interact in the ``tails'' of the target distribution. \citet{Conradetal2016, Conradetal2018} built a piecewise polynomial approximation by solving a local regression problem, using a small number of nearby exact target density evaluations.
 Refinements triggered by a cross-validation heuristic on the acceptance ratio added new points to the set of target density evaluations.
 Ideally, this approach should avoid expensive density evaluations in regions of low probability---particularly the tails of the distribution.
 In practice, there is an important tension: the cross-validation heuristic requires many \textit{more} tail evaluations than a good global design would suggest, but gives many \textit{fewer} tail evaluations than are sometimes required for global convergence and stability of the MCMC algorithm.

 In \citet{Conradetal2016, Conradetal2018} we showed that this tension could be avoided under certain strong tail conditions, with the additional requirement of randomly triggered surrogate refinements to ensure convergence.

 In more general settings, the underlying tension remains and leads to two serious issues which we address in the present paper.
 First is the behavior of the cross-validation heuristic noted above: it demands more refinements in low probability regions than the goal of ``good'' approximation of the target density (in a natural sense that we will make precise later) would dictate.
 Second, and even worse, local polynomial approximations typically have very bad tail behavior, even failing to be integrable unless nearly every point in the tail has a density evaluation.